Once you taste homemade nut milk, you will NEVER buy synthetic vitamin, carrageen infused, and chemical laden nut milk again.

 I primarily organic raw Brazil nuts or almonds, and cashews (which don’t require as long of a soaking period).
 Pistachios are also a great option to explore.

-Quick note on cashews: When cashews are soaked for over 8 hours they become very soft.
+Quick note when using cashews: When cashews are soaked for over 8 hours they become very soft.
 When pulverized they leave very little (if any) nut “flour” behind.
 This makes it so that straining isn’t necessary creating a quicker and more simple nut milk making process.
 BUT it is important to mix up your nuts and include a variety of nuts in your diet.

 Soaking them overnight (minimum of 8 hours) with a little salt helps activate enzymes and deactivate enzyme inhibitors.
 Also, make sure to use organic RAW nuts… not roasted or salted.
 Just plain raw organic nuts.